Advertisement Feature & Samphire Recipe

 You can buy Norfolk samphire from mid June – July.
 You can also normally pick up imported samphire in the supermarket outside of this season.

 You can eat it raw – but it is salty – so I’d tend to just stick to adding a little finely chopped to salads as flavouring rather than a main ingredient.

 How do you cook samphire quickly?

 Boil it in water with no added salt for around 3-4 minutes.
 Or sauté in butter for around the same time.

 I mean just HOW good does this gnocchi look?

-But… If you’re not fancying gnocchi with your samphire then try the following serving suggestions….
+But… If you’re not fancying gnocchi, then try the following serving suggestions….

 - Boil then finely chop and sprinkle onto boiled new potatoes with butter.

 - Add to bruschetta with mozzarella and fresh red chillies